Patrick Simmons: Personal life

+He met his wife Cristine Sommer in 1989 in Sturgis, South Dakota at the Sturgis Motorcycle Rally.
+They moved to Mendocino County, California in 1990 after the Loma Prieta earthquake of 1989 and now live in Maui, Hawaii.
+They have three children and three grandchildren.
+One of their children, Patrick Simmons Jr. (born 1990), is an Island musician who still lives in Hawaii and has survived cancer.

 In 1981 he opened a vintage motorcycle shop with author William J. Craddock.
-Simmons moved to Mendocino County, California in 1990 after the Loma Prieta earthquake of 1989, and later to Hawaii.

-He met his wife Cristine in 1989 in Sturgis, South Dakota at the Sturgis Motorcycle Rally.
+Simmons and his wife are both avid cyclists and members of Antique Motorcycle Club of America.
 They both enjoy riding antique motorcycles, participating in the 2014 Motorcycle Cannonball Endurance Ride.
 They participated in the 2016 Motorcycle Cannonball, riding from Atlantic City, New Jersey to San Diego, California.